oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 5. You can now see a list of the roles which are granted to a user when they are provided with the Accounts Payable Manager.

-  > Notice that the table may be exported to Microsoft Execl using the button provided at the top right. <br>
+  > Notice that the table may be exported to Microsoft Excel using the button provided at the top right. <br>

   > (Nothing to perform here)